hisschemoller/vst-test/README.md

 # install dependencies
 npm init

-# copy dev kit vst plugin, when asked where: /Library/Audio/Plug-Ins
+# copy dev kit vst plugin, when asked where: /Library/Audio/Plug-Ins (some folders needed permission changed)
 npx elem-copy-binaries

 # nss/certutils are needed for Firefox and Chrome.